How to dress and undress your baby

 Babygrow, sleep suits or onesies

-2. Start with the legs, and gently put each leg into the leg holes.
+2. Gently put each leg into the leg holes.

-3. Stretch the armhole at the sleeve and put 3 of your fingers in from the outside.
+3. Stretch the armhole at the sleeve and put your hand in from the outside.

-4. When your baby straightens their arm, take their palm and gently pull the sleeve over their hand.
+4. Without pulling your baby's arm, gently pull the sleeve over their hand.

 5. Fasten up the popper buttons or zip as needed.